dbarj/database/adb-migration/08-import-success-ruby/import-success-ruby.md

     </details>

-3. If you want to compare the amount of rows, you can do that too
+3. If you want to compare the amount of rows, you can do that too.

     ``` sql
     <copy>